ygalanak/DataAnalysisTemplate/README.md

 - [**LibreOffice**](https://www.libreoffice.org/): Open source clone of Microsoft Office.
 Used for converting `.odt` files to `.docx` when you run `make docx`.
 Install by [downloading their installer](https://www.libreoffice.org/download/download/).
 - **Fonts**: There are a bunch of fonts included in the `pandoc/fonts/` folder.
 Install these as needed - ideally for all users.
 If not installed for all users, you may need to repeat this step in the future.

+⚠️ This template is not fully portable.
+Some changes to specific to your computer directories are required.

 ## Usage
 ### STEP 1: Install the [Installation](#installation) items